unkyulee/micro-journal/micro-journal-rev-7-e-ink/quickstart/readme.md

 **Battery installation safety:** Improper handling or installation can cause a fire.
 Be cautious and avoid over-tightening the screws.
 If the case doesn’t close easily, check that no cables are pinched, as this could lead to short circuits, damage, or fire hazards.

+**USB-C cable:** Please, make sure that when you plug in the charger you see the red or green light coming out from the enclosure.
+When you don't see any lights means that it is not charging.
+This means, charger is not compatible.
+Please, use USB-A to C cable.
+Most likely, USB-C to C cable will not be able to charge the device.
+Modern USB-C chargers that has PD (Power Delivery) will not work.
+Use older phone charger which most likely supplies USB-A to C type of cables.

 ---